 Table 1: Steps involved for continuous flow in situ multiplexed biodetection of the developed device.

 Table 2.
-Estimated energy consumption of the whole prototype
+Estimated energy consumption of the whole prototype, including the microvalves (6 µVs) of the different reservoir tanks, the 3µVs associated to the filling and emptying of the Fluidic Module (FM), the 9 µVs related with the pulsed flow method (PFM) and the micropump µP.

 Table 3.
 Analytical parameters from the eight calibration curves acquired simultaneously for the detection of Irgarol 1051®.
 A four-logistic equation was employed for the fitting of the data acquired.
 The mean value and SD correspond to the eight different SPE.
 Limit of detection (LOD) was calculated for each calibration curve to the IC90.